Arashghsz/compcs320-fall2025/README.md

 ## ⚙️ Databricks Integration
 This repository is linked with my Databricks workspace.
-## ⚙️ For exercises, switch to branch exercise
+## ⚙️ For exercises, switch to the branch exercise
-bash
 ```
 git checkout exercise
 ```